irisbaron/loopback-demo-zos/README.md

 Just like the previous step, LoopBack will walk you through the necessary configuration steps.
 We will first create the customer datasource.
 For this select the following options:

 ```
-?Enter the datasource name:customerDB
+?Enter the datasource name:customerRecords

-?Select the connector for customerDB:In-memory db (supported by StrongLoop)
+?Select the connector for customerRecords:In-memory db (supported by StrongLoop)
 ?window.localStorage key to use for persistence (browser only):
 ?Full path to file for persistence (server only):

 For our example, we use the local in-memory datasource.
 We chose this option for simplicity, eliminating the need to control and manage a real data store.
 The in-memory datasource is built in to LoopBack and suitable for development and testing.
 LoopBack also provides several custom connectors for realistic back-end data store, such as DB2.
 Once under production you would choose the datasource that properly fit your setup.